matt-/caddy-ja4s/README.md

 - The value is also available as the `{http.vars.ja4s}` placeholder for logs, matchers, templates, etc.

-Set `require: true` on the handler if you prefer to reject requests where a fingerprint could not be extracted (for example, when a connection is not handled by TLS or the negotiation failed too early).
+Set `require` in the handler block if you prefer to reject requests where a fingerprint could not be extracted (for example, when a connection is not handled by TLS or the negotiation failed too early).